 Social Media Feed:

-Using a REST API you can now show your social media feed from networks like Facebook, YouTube, Instagram, Twitter on your website.
+Using a REST API you can now show your social media feed from networks like Facebook, YouTube, Instagram, and Twitter on your website.

-If you are into WordPress development you surely might have come across inserting API Key option in theme options and plugin settings.
+If you are into WordPress development you surely might have come across inserting the API Key option in theme options and plugin settings.
 Once an API key is inserted and saved the WordPress installation will now be able to communicate with the original developer server.
 Once API key is authenticated by the developer server it will send the update theme or plugin files to the WordPress installation.

 Data Sharing through Plugins using REST API

-If it is a plugin, the API will sync the data between your WordPress website and the third party application.
+If it is a plugin, the API will sync the data between your WordPress website and the third-party application.

 For example, if you use a Mailchimp Plugin and insert an authenticated API key you can directly send the opt-in emails to Mailchimp and it will store it in the selected Mailchimp list in your account.